Three bodies, 1,700 acres and a whole lot of hogs: Alex Murdaugh’s $4m Moselle estate

 The jury tour

-The jury’s tour of the murder scene came at the request of Mr Murdaugh’s defence attorney Dick Harpootlian who said “it would be useful for the jury to see Moselle” before they decide the fate of the disgraced attorney.
+The jury’s tour of the murder scene came at the request of Murdaugh’s defence attorney Dick Harpootlian who said “it would be useful for the jury to see Moselle” before they decided the fate of the disgraced attorney.

 It took place under tight security with Judge Clifton Newman telling jurors that they could not ask anyone any questions while there, including law enforcement, and that they could not discuss the case with each other during the trip.